idvorkin/idvorkin.github.io/_d/ai-coder.md

 1. **Version Control Strategy**

-   - Create separate branches for AI-generated code
+   - Create separate branches for CHOP-generated code
-   - Use meaningful commit messages that indicate AI assistance
+   - Use meaningful commit messages that indicate CHOP assistance
-   - Review AI-generated changes with extra scrutiny
+   - Review CHOP-generated changes with extra scrutiny

 2. **Documentation is Your Friend**
    - Document AI-assisted changes
    - Keep track of prompt patterns that work well
    - Share successful AI interactions with your team

-### Making Your AI Learn: The CONVENTIONS.md Approach
+### Making Your CHOP Assistant Learn: The CONVENTIONS.md Approach

 Think of your AI assistant as an eager junior developer who can learn and retain knowledge - but only if you teach them properly.
 Instead of repeating the same instructions in every prompt, establish a single source of truth through your CONVENTIONS.md file.
 This approach not only saves time but ensures consistency across all AI-generated code.
 The key is treating conventions as a living document that both teaches the AI and evolves with your project.
 You can see [an example of this evolution here](https://gist.github.com/idvorkin/6f506f47bf6c4c57a1ff5a2d24e345dd#conventionsmd).